 Accidents occur when someone else is not doing their best to stay safe, and sometimes you are on the wrong side of that.
 You deserve attorneys who will fight for you until you receive the damages incurred by their negligence—attorneys like the team at Cohen and Cohen.

 When it comes to personal injury accidents, there are many ways someone can become a victim.
-From premises liability to car accidents, and everything in between, our team at The Law Firm of Cohen & Cohen has over 50 years of practice in all areas of personal injury.
+From premises liability to car accidents, and everything in between, our team at Cohen & Cohen Law has over 50 years of practice in all areas of personal injury.
 These include:

 During our initial meeting, we will gather all the important information about the accident, including how it happened and what injuries you have suffered because of it.
 We will open a file in your name and our trained, professional team of legal technicians will prepare your case.
 They will take care of notifying all appropriate parties of the claim.